Skip to Content

 6. Spring lambing at Cotswold Farm Park

 Meet the new additions at Adam Henson’s Cotswold Farm Park this spring.
-Over 900 lambs and kids are expected to be born on the farm between 9 February–14 April 2024, making it one of the largest lambing events in the country.
+Over 600 lambs and kids are expected to be born on the farm between 14 February–27 April 2025, making it one of the largest lambing events in the country.
 You can watch live births, meet newborns and their mums in the Animal Barn, and learn more about the process with talks from their farm experts.

 7. See Easter chicks at Birdland

 If that’s not enough fluffy cuteness, you can also see newborn chicks at Birdland Park and Gardens in Bourton-on-the-Water.
 Dozens of eggs in special incubators are due to hatch out over the Easter break.
-There are also Easter trails, quizzes and egg-themed talks for their Cracking Easter Fun event from 23 March–14 April, as well as the park’s penguins, parrots, pelicans and flamingos.
+There are also Easter trails, quizzes and egg-themed talks for their Cracking Easter Fun event (dates to be announced), as well as the park’s penguins, parrots, pelicans and flamingos.

 8. Go horse-riding in Stanton